-Language (spoken and written) is unique to humans and is at the center of our social and business interactions.
-Language enables us to communicate, collaborate, negotiate and socialize with each other.
-Language allows us to record our own experiences, how we learn from others, how we share knowledge and how we preserve and advance civilization.
-At Thomson Reuters, we operate in language (text) rich industries.
-Laws, regulations, news, disputes and business transactions are all captured in text.
-The amount of text is growing exponentially, and processing and acting upon it is a competitive advantage for all of our customers.
+Language enables us to communicate, collaborate, negotiate, and socialize with each other.
+Language allows us to record our own experiences, how we learn from others, how we share knowledge, and how we preserve and advance civilization.
+At Thomson Reuters, we operate in language-rich industries: laws, regulations, news, disputes, and business transactions are all captured in text.
+The amount of text is growing exponentially; processing and acting upon it is a competitive advantage for all our customers.

-The ability to process massive amounts of text, to mine it for insights and information nuggets, to organize it, to connect it, to contrast it, to understand it and to answer questions over it, is of utmost importance for our customers and for us.
-This is why natural language processing (NLP) has been one of our core research areas for the last 20 years.
+The ability to process massive amounts of text, to mine it for insights and information nuggets, to organize it, to connect it, to contrast it, to understand it, and to answer questions about it, is of utmost importance for our customers and for us.
+This is why the combination of NLP and natural language understanding (NLU) has been one of our core research areas for the last 20 years.

 The objectives of our NLP research span our editorial processes as well as our customer-facing products.
 On the editorial front, the primary focus is on building tools for mining, enhancing, and organizing content.
 Products such as Westlaw or Practical Law may have artificial intelligence (AI) components that enable our customers to extract or retrieve information at scale.

 As many of our data sources are rich text collections, it should not come as a surprise that we solve many of our text-related problems via commonly used NLP techniques, such as named entity recognition and resolution, classification, and natural language generation.